 top of page

-Goal setting for elementary students (and older kids) is the perfect way to instill a growth mindset from an early age and create this lifelong habit.
-By teaching how to set realistic and achievable goals, you will provide students with a way to shift from a fixed, passive attitude to one that is active and engaged!
-And who doesn't want active and engaged students in their class?
-Keep reading to learn how to easily implement the SMART Goal Setting strategies, look at a SMART goal student example for three different focus areas, and offer easy ways to implement SMART goals for students within your classroom.
+Goal setting with kids is the perfect way to instill a growth mindset from an early age and develop this empowering lifelong habit.
+By teaching how to set realistic and achievable goals, you provide students with a way to shift from a fixed, passive attitude to one that is active and engaged!
+And who doesn't want that in their classroom?

-The importance of goal setting for elementary students has been documented often.
-Here are a few of the more significant benefits that the use of goals for students provides:
+The importance of goal setting with elementary students has been well documented.
+Some of the significant benefits that the use of goals for students provides:

 • Promoting brain development by recalling situations, emotions, and facts